Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Analyzing Midpoint Mixup Training Dynamics on General Multi-View Data

 \begin{restatable}{definition}{learning}[Feature Learning] Let $(x, y) \sim \D$.
 We say that feature $v_{y, \ell}$ is \textit{learned} by $g$ if $\argmax_s g^s(x') = y$ where $x'$ is $x$ with all instances of feature $v_{y, 3-\ell}$ replaced by the all-zero vector. \end{restatable}

-Our definition of feature learning corresponds to whether the model $g$ is able to correctly classify data points in the presence of only a single signal feature instead of both.
+Our definition of feature learning corresponds to whether the model $g$ is able to correctly classify data points in the presence of only a single signal feature instead of both (generalizing the notion of weight-feature correlation to nonlinear models).
 By analyzing the gradient descent dynamics of $g$ for the empirical cross-entropy $J$, we can then show the following.

 \begin{restatable}{theorem}{ermtheorem} For $k$ and $N$ sufficiently large and the settings stated in Assumption \ref{as1}, we have that the following hold with probability at least $1 - O(1/k)$ after running gradient descent with a step size $\eta = O(1/\poly(k))$ for $O(\poly(k)/\eta)$ iterations on $J(g, \X)$ (for sufficiently large polynomials in $k$): \begin{enumerate} \item (Training accuracy is perfect): For all $(x_i, y_i) \in \X$, we have $\argmax_s g_t^s(x_i) = y_i$. \item (Only one feature is learned): For $(1 - o(1))k$ classes, there exists exactly one feature that is learned in the sense of Definition \ref{flearn} by the model $g_t$. \end{enumerate} Furthermore, the above remains true for all $t = O(\poly(k))$ for any polynomial in $k$. \end{restatable}